mcpcpc/mcpcpc.github.io/_posts/2021-01-20-9front-remote-cpu.md

 ## Step 4: Network Database

 Open the network database using `sam /lib/ndb/local`.
-Scroll to the bottom of the file and add/modify the following lines.
+Near the bottom of the file, uncomment and modify the following lines using the values obtained in **Step 2**.
+Take not of the `ip=` value which ends with `0`.

 ```
 auth=cirno authdom=9front
-ipnet=9front ip=10.0.2.15 ipmask=255.255.255.0
+ipnet=9front ip=10.0.2.0 ipmask=255.255.255.0
     ipgw=10.0.2.2
     dns=4.2.2.2
     auth=cirno